indvd00m/vaadin-sub-navigator/README.md

 ## API

-MyComponent JavaDoc is available online at <...>
+SubNavigator JavaDoc is available online at <...>